jhaslowh/DG-2D_Ray_Casting/README.md

     make
     sudo make install

-If you get the following errors when trying to install this package, then do the following.
+If you get errors about -lXmu and -lXi not being found when trying to install this package, then do the following.

     sudo apt-get install libxmu-dev
     sudo apt-get install libxi-dev

 **SOIL**
 Download soil.zip from here [http://www.lonesock.net/soil.html](http://www.lonesock.net/soil.html)